 - I’d advise you to do the house tour as early as you can, because it tends to get crowded as the day wears on.
 You can take your time touring the house, but once you exit you can’t reenter.
 Tickets aren’t cheap ($50 in advance) and there are all kinds of add-ons you can incorporate (i.e. variations of guided or “behind-the-scenes” tours, audio guides, etc.) for an extra price.
 Their website is really helpful (it even has suggested itineraries) and the best advice I can give you is to get a map and guidebook when you first arrive!

 - Explore the gorgeous gardens, and then head over to Antler Hill Village.
 The village has some sit-down dining options, you can check out the on-site hotels, pet some farm animals, and peruse some exhibits.
-But the major motivating factor to visit this section of the estate is that there’s a winery – and you can sample as much of it as you want, because it’s included in your admission ticket.
+But the major motivating factor to visit this section of the estate is that there’s a winery – and you can sample whatever you’d like, because it’s included in your admission ticket.

 - That evening we wandered back into downtown Asheville, and discovered Farm Burger, which was one of the best burgers I’ve ever had, and also offered gluten-free options (a huge bonus for me).
 It was cheap, easy, and delicious, and I would highly recommend it.